 Furthermore, the state of Pennsylvania landlord-tenant laws don’t currently include state rent control laws.
 As such, landlords can charge whatever rental price they want.
 This, however, can change in the future.

 The following is a basic overview of Pennsylvania landlord-tenant law.

 Required Landlord Disclosures

 Before the tenant can sign the lease, a landlord must inform them of certain disclosures.
 The most common disclosures are as follows:

 - Disclosure about lead-based paint.
 This is specifically meant for landlords who rent out properties built prior to 1978.
 The U.S. Consumer Product Safety Commission outlawed lead-based paint at the time due to the health hazard it was found to present.

 - Disclosure of mold.
-A landlord must notify tenants of any known mold issues.
+A landlord must notify renters of any known mold issues.
 The disclosure must identify the possible health threat and should be given to a potential tenant before they sign the lease.

 - Disclosure on utilities.
 Have you impliedly or explicitly agreed in the lease terms to pay for some utility bills?
 If you have, then your tenant can hold you responsible for any disconnections or interruptions that arise.

 - Disclosure on security deposit bank information.
 A landlord must provide details about the bank and accounts that bear your tenants’ security deposits.

 Pennsylvania Tenant Rights & Responsibilities